salma-emara/aps105-book/textbook/chapters/chapter05-functions/functions.md

 3. **Less code means less bugs.** Since you are reusing code and writing fewer lines of code, you are less likely to make mistakes.

 4. **Easier testing.** Since sub-problems will be isolated into different functions.
 We can test each function individually.
-This makes it easier to debug the code.
+This makes debugging easier.

 ## Example where modular programming is useful